marcoalopez/chemical_age_script/README.md

 that relates the age (*t*, in years) and the concentrations of *Th*, *U*, and the total radiogenic *Pb* in parts per million. *λ*<sup>232</sup>, *λ*<sup>238</sup>, and *λ*<sup>235</sup> are the decay constants for Th<sup>232</sup> (4.95E-11/year), U<sup>238</sup> (1.55E-10/year), and U<sup>235</sup> (9.85E-10/year), respectively.

 The script solves the ages iteratively by entering age guesses with the known concentrations of *U* and *Th* until the calculated *Pb* value matches the measured *Pb* with an error below 0.1.
-It uses a bisection search algorithm<sup>2</sup> and returns the age in million years.
+It uses a bisection search algorithm and returns the age in million years.

-Since version 1.1, it also adds an experimental implementation of the CHIME method (Suzuki and Adachi 1991)<sup>3</sup>.
+Since version 1.1, it also adds an experimental implementation of the CHIME method (Suzuki and Adachi 1991)<sup>2</sup>.

 *<sup>1</sup>Since individual ages may or may not have geological significance, Williams et al. (2006) refer to these as "dates" instead of "ages".
 They use term "age" for a result (a date or mean of dates) that is interpreted to have geological significance*

-*<sup>2</sup>This means that the algorithm is pretty fast.
-Typically, the script gets an age in less than 15 guesses.*

-*<sup>3</sup>This method is only useful when monazites are cogenetic, Th-rich and show a range of Th contents instead of similar values.*
+*<sup>2</sup>This method is only useful when monazites are cogenetic, Th-rich, and show a range of Th contents instead of similar values.*

 ## Download
 https://github.com/marcoalopez/chemical_age_script/releases/